olivictor/dotfiles/README.md

 - Increase mouse speed to 80%
 - Tap to click
 - Bottom right corner for secondary click
+- Hot corner for screensaver
+- Lock after 5 seconds of screensaver

 ## Clone Dotfiles